 “We are excited to be working with Canadian Pacific, an industry leader in the North American rail sector.
 Canadian Pacific’s Hydrogen Locomotive Program will develop North America’s first hydrogen and fuel cell-powered line-haul freight locomotive,” said Randy MacEwen, Ballard President and CEO.
 “In addition to Ballard’s work focused on powering commuter trains in Europe and urban trams in China, CP’s Hydrogen Locomotive Program in North America underscores the strong fit for zero-emission fuel cells to power heavy- and medium-duty motive applications, including trains, for which it is otherwise difficult to abate emissions.”

 A similar project has been underway in Europe for some time.
 In cooperation with Eversholt Rail, the French group Alstom presented the design of a new hydrogen train for the British market in 2019.
-The hydrogen train, which was developed under the code name Breeze, is also converting an existing diesel train.
+The hydrogen train, developed under the code name Breeze, is also converting an existing diesel train.
 The Breeze trains passed their tests and will enter production so that the first hydrogen trains will be operational around 2024.

 – ADVERTISEMENT –